uberhalit/SekiroFpsUnlockAndMore/README.md

 ## Limitations

 * the game has forced VSYNC so unlocking the frame rate when your monitor has 60Hz will do nothing.
-You'll have to disable VSYNC in Nvidia Control Panel or AMD Radeon Settings first
+You'll have to disable VSYNC in Nvidia Control Panel or AMD Radeon Settings first, see Usage
 * in fullscreen the game forces the monitor to 60 Hz so you'll have to handle this with driver override too, see Usage
 * your monitor has to support your custom resolution otherwise it won't show up correctly
-* due to how the game renders altering HUD is limited to 16/9 even on 21/9 resolutions
+* due to how the game renders altering HUD is limited to 16:9 even on 21:9 resolutions
 * Player speed modification needs a loaded save before it can be activated
+* Player and game speed modification can potentially crash the game in certain cutscenes and NPC interactions, use with caution
 * the hotkey won't work if the game runs in exclusive, true fullscreen mode

 ## Version History

+* v1.2.1 (2019-04-07)
+  * Added an option to disable automatic camera rotation adjust on movement (thanks to Cielos for some offsets)
+  * Added +25% FOV option
+  * Improved initial load time and patching speed
 * v1.2.0 (2019-04-02)
   * Added stats (kills & deaths for now) with an option to log them to file for display in OBS (thanks to Me_TheCat for his contribution)
   * Player speed modifier will stick between quicktravel now